 More than a foofoo haircut and the latest trend in canine fashion.
 Originally, Poodles were bred in Germany to hunt birds and have been trained to bring supplies to wounded soldiers in battle, not just a pretty face right?

 German Shepherds make great police, military, and security guard dogs.
 They’re trained to sniff out bombs, drugs, and people, and they’re extremely loyal to and protective of their masters.
 Belgian Malinois and Belgian Tervuren also fall into this same vein.

 4. Golden Retriever

 One of the most popular dogs around the world, the Golden Retriever was first bred all the way back in 1865 in Scotland.
 This sociable doggo still shines in retrieving, agility and obedience, and as service dogs.
 But their favourite job is being the family pet.

 Believe it or not, the Doberman was first bred by a German tax collector for protection on his rounds.
 Modern Dobermans are far less aggressive and make wonderful family dogs that love to play and are extremely loyal.
 They are well known as smart and extremely loyal companions and of course guard dogs (we’ve all seen Mr Burn say ‘realise the hounds!” in the Simpsons).

 6. Shetland Sheepdog

 They may look a little like fun size collies, but they actually started out as a local variant of the Icelandic sheepdog found in the Shetland Islands.
-They were bred to rough collies to produce this beautiful bread.
-Their playful and high energy personality loves everything from a home environment to working on a farm.
+They were then bred with collies to produce this beautiful bread.
+Their playful and high energy personalities love everything from a home environment to working on a farm.

 7. Labrador Retriever